zapier/visual-builder/docs/_docs/triggers.md

 ![](https://cdn.zappy.app/44615176b56966a90101067d719b09ad.png)

+If a REST Hook trigger is missing a Subscribe or Unsubscribe endpoint, it is presented to users as a [Static Webhook.](https://cdn.zappy.app/3b35908a6a0c232087b5da807cf9d6fb.png) Static hooks are [not supported in public integrations](https://platform.zapier.com/docs/integration-checks-reference#d017---static-hook-is-discouraged), but they could be used if the integration intends to remain private.

 #### Perform List

 In addition to the Subscribe and Unsubscribe requests, it's important to add a Perform List request where Zapier can check for recent items.
 This will be used to fetch data when users are setting up and testing the Zap.
-If you don't define a Perform List, then the user needs to go into your app and do something to generate a new event while the Zap editor waits for data, which is not an optimal experience.
+If you don't define a Perform List, then the user is unable to test the REST Hook trigger in the Zap editor which is not an optimal experience.

 <a id="perform"></a>
 #### Perform